Ascon (cipher): History

+NIST finalized the standard on August 13, 2025, releasing it as "Ascon-Based Lightweight Cryptography Standards for Constrained Devices" (NIST Special Publication 800-232).

 Design

 The design is based on a sponge construction along the lines of SpongeWrap and MonkeyDuplex.
 This design makes it easy to reuse Ascon in multiple ways (as a cipher, hash, or a MAC).
 As of February 2023, the Ascon suite contained seven ciphers, including: